You might be expecting this to be another boring theoretical list post.

 If you break down your big goal (say, reaching a certain income with your business) into smaller chunks, you will start forming a plan for your big goal and work towards it methodically.

 It is normal to feel very overwhelmed when they first get started.
 This is where solutions like my course, Kickstart Your Blog, will really help.
-I can’t speak for other courses, but KYB gives newbies a step-by-step framework and guides them to make the right choices to start and launch their biz.
+I can’t speak for other courses, but KYB gives newbies a step-by-step framework and guides them to make the right choices to start and launch their business.

 There really isn’t a “secret” to being a successful online entrepreneur, it’s just hard work and not giving up.